onOfficeGmbH/sdk/README.md

 ### Repsonse

 Use the method `onOfficeSDK::getResponseArray` to fetch the data for the response data.
-To identify the response of the request use the return value `onOfficeSDK::callGeneric`.
+To identify the response of the request use the value returned by `onOfficeSDK::callGeneric`.
 ```php
 var_export($pSDK->getResponseArray($handleReadEstate));
 ```

-The response will be an array values.
+The response will be a PHP array.

 ## API Documentation

-The API client is developed for the current version of the official API version.
+The API client is developed for the latest version of the official API version.
 Additional information about the API can be [found here](https://apidoc.onoffice.de/).

 ## Contributing